 As outlined in Section 3.5 no watercourses will be directly impacted or modified by the Project's works.
-The closest Project worksite to an existing watercourse is Wiley Park Station services building, which is located approximately 100m from an unnamed concrete lined channel which forms the upper reaches of Coxs Creek and is identified as a first-order stream.
 Treated construction water may be discharged into existing stormwater systems during the delivery of the Project.

 Downer's focus in relation to water quality management during construction is on prevention of pollution - minimising the risk of polluted, sediment-laden or contaminated water leaving the premises, by implementing a comprehensive management and monitoring regime on site.